Auth0 as Service Provider

 Click on the blue "SAVE" button at the bottom.

 A window will appear with a red "CONTINUE" button.
 (You might have to scroll up to see it)

 In the window that appears, metadata about this SAML service provider is displayed.
 You will need to use the information from this screen to configure the Identity Provider.

 The first bullet is the post-back URL or Assertion Consumer Service (ACS) URL.
-This is the URL to which the Identity Provider will sent Authentication Assertions after authenticating a user.
+This is the URL the Identity Provider will send Authentication Assertions to after authenticating a user.
 Enter this value where the Identity Provider asks for Assertion Consumer Service URL.
 It may just call this a Service Provider URL.